allegheny-college-cmpsc-200-fall-2024/course-materials/CODE_OF_CONDUCT.md

 > **Instructor's note**: The above book is authentic and historically accurate, but is also
 > a record of problematic behaviors by more than a few toxic figures in computational history.

+The above defines the conditions in which I find it useful to challenge you to go _beyond_ strict course application, but says nothing about why I choose to implement a labor-based contract in this course.
+Much of what the assignments directly test through specifications defined through GatorGrader (our automated grading system) cover the basic knowledge.
+This level of understanding represents the _average_ of what the industry would expect those new to the field to know about computer systems architecture and functionality.

+As such, the covenants of this contract are here to reassure and protect you from a fear of failure.
+Consistent and earnest effort provides this safety net.
+There are ways for you to essentially "choose your own adventure" in the evaluation of this course, and I encourage you to engage at the level that you see fit.
+My sincerest hope remains that structuring this course to reward labor dictated, at least in some small part, by your interest allows you to guide and manage your own learning.

 We come to our work in an era where "hacking" refers to malicious or nefarious work, but the essential meaning of the term doesn't entertain this idea as essentially evil; to early computer systems folks --